JibranKalia/personal-website-v4/docs/blog/unleash-the-power-within/index.md

 ---
-title: Why I want to attend Unleash the Power Within
 date: "2018-09-09T05:00:00.000Z"
 description: Brief writeup on what I hope to achieve by attending UPW
 tags:
   - Personal Development
 ---

+# Why I want to attend Unleash the Power Within

 #### Backstory